ryssbowh/craft-themes/DEVELOPERS.md

 ### Custom layouts

-You can add a custom programmaticaly layout by doing :
+You can add a custom programmatically layout by doing :

 ```
 $layout = Themes::$plugin->layouts->createCustom([